-Montclair State will provide on-campus dining services with health and safety precautions in place.
+Montclair State continue to provide on-campus dining services with health and safety precautions in place.
 These precautions include social distancing, occupancy reductions, frequent cleaning and sanitizing, required use of face coverings (and gloves, for staff), physical barriers, and other measures to reduce the risk of spreading the virus.

 Regardless of which stage the State is in, the University will work closely with its food service provider, Chartwells, to implement, evaluate, and where needed, revise its protocols to fit the most current guidance.
 Food service models will be adjusted as permitted or required by State regulations along with population movement and demands.

 At all campus dining locations, the following general safeguards will be implemented:

-- All customer self-serve areas and buffets will be removed.
+- All customer self-serve areas and buffets have been discontinued.

 - Coffee or tea will be poured into a cup by a gloved and masked food service worker.
 High touch self-service urns will not be used.